UW-GAC/QCpipeline/README.txt

 omitted chromosomes will be run individually.
 Values of 'end' > 23 are ignored (in this case 'end' will be set to 23).

 iv-vi) Allele frequency, duplicate discordance and Mendelian errors
 > python snp_filt.py --email user@uw.edu snp_filt.config
+use option --MAconc for minor allele concordance

+use option --dupSNP for duplicate SNP discordance - snp annotation needs a column with integer ids for duplicate SNPs (and NA for singletons)

+set corr.by.snp=TRUE in the config file to calculate correlation by SNP (this is slow)

 vii-viii) Allele frequency and heterozygosity by ethnic group and sex
 > python snp_filt_ethn.py --email user@uw.edu snp_filt_ethn.config